 Lindsay joined the Conservancy in 2017 after previously working for Keene State College in the alumni relations and fundraising office.
 Prior to that, she worked for Stonewall Farm where she was responsible for community outreach.
 She holds a bachelor’s degree in communications and dance performance from Keene State College and is a certified yoga instructor.
 Lindsay currently serves on the board of directors for the Little Ossipee Lake Association in Waterboro, Maine, where she spends summer weekends with her extended family.
 Lindsay lives in Jaffrey, with her husband and daughter, where she can often be found practicing yoga while weeding her garden.

-communications and outreach manager
+operations and development manager